 By the late 1800s, Douglas had become a fashionable holiday resort.
 The lighthouse became such a popular tourist attraction that the keepers had to restrict their visiting times.
 They restricted their tours between 11 am and 1 pm to allow them to carry out their regular duties.

 In 1886 the shipowners of Greenock and the Isle of Man Steam Packet Company requested a more powerful fog signal to be established at Douglas Head.
 It was not possible to hear the fog gun from a distance against the wind.

 The NLB turned down the request, although they agreed that a signal was required.
 They deemed that it was the responsibility of the Harbour Commissioners to establish.

 It was to be another 20 years before a new fog signal was established.

 An additional keeper’s dwelling, engine room and fog signal turret were built.
-Because this was deemed of most benefit to local marine traffic, the fog signal’s running costs and the third keeper’s salary were met by the Isle of Man Harbour Commissioners.
+Because this was of benefit to local marine traffic, the Harbour Commissioners met the fog signal’s running costs and the third keeper’s salary.
 The fog signal became operational in July 1908.

 Another fog signal was established at the end of Victoria Pier in 1926.